dimitri/pgcopydb/docs/ref/pgcopydb_copy.rst

      --drop-if-exists      On the target database, clean-up from a previous run first --no-owner            Do not set ownership of objects to match the original database --skip-large-objects  Skip copying large objects (blobs)
+     --restart             Allow restarting when temp files exist already --resume              Allow resuming operations after a failure --not-consistent      Allow taking a new snapshot on the source database

 .. _pgcopydb_copy_data: